Dieg0x17/BLS/README.md

 -------------
 Doing a map is so simple, you only need a text editor.

-    #   represent a wall
+    #   represents a wall
-    .   represent a corridor
+    .   represents a corridor
-    s   represent the start point (only can be one) e   represent the end point (you can put as much as you want)
+    s   represents the start point (only can be one) e   represents the end point (you can put as much as you want)

 You can view the files from the map folder to understand how it works.